Graphical tools for selecting conditional instrumental sets: Estimating the causal effect of institutions on wealth

-In our analysis the smallest standard error (0.11) is less than half the size of the largest (0.28), illustrating the potential advantages of applying our results to select the best conditional instrumental set.
+In our analysis the smallest standard error (0.11) is less than half the size of the largest (0.28), illustrating the potential advantages of applying our results to select the best linearly valid tuple.
 We emphasize that identifying an efficient tuple by computing the standard errors for many tuples and selecting the one with the smallest standard error leads to invalid standard errors due to post-selection inference \citep{berk2013valid}.
-The approach of using qualitative causal background knowledge, ideally in form of a graph, and applying our results does not suffer from this drawback.
+Using qualitative causal background knowledge, ideally in form of a graph, to apply our results does not suffer from this drawback.